 In some ways the Holy Spirit is hard to understand.
+To try to help us understand let’s take a look at what the Bible says about the Holy Spirit.
 The Bible teaches that “God is Spirit, and those that worship Him must worship him in spirit and in truth” (John 4:24).
 The Spirit of God is first revealed in Genesis 1:2 “The earth was without form and void, and darkness was over the face of the deep.
 And the Spirit of God was hovering over the face of the waters.”
 So right at the beginning we see the Holy Spirit involved in creation.

 Spirit, Breath, Wind.